tcolgate/tcolgate.github.io/content/blog/newest.md

 description: "This post describes an experiment in extending Prometheus to support time searching matching"
 draft: false
 categories:
-    - "prometheus"
+    - "Prometheus"
     - "cacti"
     - "fun"
     - "timeseries"
 ---

-*Note:*: This post describes an extension to [prometheus](https://prometheus.io) that is unlikely to ever make it upstream, and definitely not in its current form.
+*Note:* This post describes an extension to [Prometheus](https://Prometheus.io) that is unlikely to ever make it upstream, and definitely not in its current form.

 ## Time Series Indexing

 When we talk about an index for a time-series database, we are usually talking about an index of the metadata.
-In the case of prometheus, such an index would help us locate all the series with certain labels, allowing us to quickly query, for example, all the _http\_requests\_total_ timeseries that match a given _handler_ or response _code_.
+In the case of Prometheus, such an index would help us locate all the series with certain labels, allowing us to quickly query, for example, all the _http\_requests\_total_ timeseries that match a given _handler_ or response _code_.
 Whilst that is a worthy topic to